thisisyinka/capstone-travel-app/README.md

 ## Getting Started
 1. Clone this repo by using `git clone` command.
 2. Run `npm install` to install all the dependencies of the project
+3. Run `nvm use` to use the appropriate node version for the project to run
-3. Run `npm run build-dev` to start the dev server
+4. Run `npm run build-dev` to start the dev server
-4. Run `npm run build-pro` to create the dist folder
+5. Run `npm run build-pro` to create the dist folder
-5. Run `npm start` to start the server
+6. Run `npm start` to start the server
-6. Off you go 🏃🏾‍♀️💨
+7. Off you go 🏃🏾‍♀️💨

 ## Features
 1. Asynchronous JavaScript